koheimiya/checkpoint/README.md

 ### Basic usage

-Workflow is a directed acyclic graph (DAG) of tasks, and task is a unit of work represented with a nested function.
+Workflow is a directed acyclic graph (DAG) of tasks, and task is a unit of work represented with a class.
 Here is an example.
 ```python
 from checkpoint import Task, Req, Requires, Const